thomas0306/adidas-code-challenge/README.md

 ## Insiprations / Lesson learned
 1. Connecting new concepts with existing knowledge

-...I believe linking new knowledge with the existing knowledge is the best way of learning.
+I believe linking new knowledge with the existing knowledge is the best way of learning.

 | |New Knowledge|Existing Knowledge|
 |:-:|:-------------:|:-------------:|